Glitch754/Distributed-Hash-Cracking-Cluster/README.md

 <img width="471" height="537" alt="Rufus2" src="https://github.com/user-attachments/assets/845dedac-ef56-474b-8e72-6f4e514bc64a" />

 Now that we have the installer ready, we will make the server boot into the USB stick to install Proxmox

+*Boot Menu*

+aaaaa

+We will select the "Install Proxmox VE (Graphical) option

+*License*

+aaaa

+Click "I agree"

+*Target Disk*

+aaaa

+Since i only have a 2TB HDD on the server i'll only check if the filesystem is "ext4" and just click "Next

+*Location/timezone/keyboard*

+aaaaaa

+Since i'm in Romania, i'll select Romania/Bucharest and leave the keyboard as it is

+*Root passord + email*

+aaaaaa

+Here i'll just put my personal gmail and a password

+*Network configuration*

+aaaaaa

+Here i've put:
+1. Management Interface -> My server's MAC Address
+2. Hostname (FQDN) -> pve.server (its just the name)
+3. IP Address -> 192.168.0.102 (The static ip of my server)
+4. Gateway -> my router's Default Gateway
+5. DNS Server -> my router's Primary DNS

+*Summary*

+aaaaa

+Simply click "Install" and let it do it's thing

+*ProxMox installing*

+aaaa

+*ProxMox almost done*

+aaaaaa

+*Install complete*

+Now we will need to configure the server,

+Now that ProxMox is finaly local, we can start step 3.

+# Step 3